 Join us for the annual Great Backyard Bird Count (GBBC) on Sunday, February 16, from 12-3 p.m.
 Jim Flowers and Annette Rose are hosting the event at their home, on the east side of Prairie Creek Reservoir

 Come and participate in this nationwide effort to count our winter birds and to enjoy the camaraderie of fellow bird-lovers.
 Bring a dish to share if you like.

 For more information about the GBBC, now in its 23rd year, visit the National Audubon Society website.
 Participants need no birding experience and are invited to count for as little or as much as they like.

 Annette and Jim’s address is 8420 S. 560 E., Selma.
 Their driveway is just south of the Muncie Sailing Club, on the east side of the road.

-Our next monthly bird hike and survey at Mounds State Park will be held on Sunday, October 29.
-Meet at the parking lot near the visitors center at 9 a.m.
+Our next monthly bird hike and survey at Mounds State Park will be held on Saturday, February 29.
+Meet at the bird viewing window inside the visitors center at 9 a.m.

 We’ll bird from 9-11, with an RCAS member leading the walk.
 Binoculars will be provided for those who don't have their own.

 The following bird hike at Mounds will be held on March 28.
 The park's address is 4306 Mounds Rd., Anderson.

 Photo by Robert Williams.

 Robert Cooper Audubon Society will co-host a Weed Wrangle at Fall Creek Woods on Sunday, March 29, from 1-3 p.m.
 We are partnering with Red-tail Land Conservancy and Henry County-RIPS (Removes Invasive Plant Species) for the event.